Transmembrane protein 217: Protein

-Primary Protein Sequence
+Primary protein sequence

 The longest polypeptide of transmembrane protein 217 consists of 229 amino acids.
 This protein isoform has a predicted weight of 26.6 kDa and isoelectric point at a pH of 9.3.
 It is notably rich in isoleucine and phenylalanine, and deficient in alanine, aspartate, and proline compared to other proteins.
 Transmembrane protein 217 contains the domain of unknown function, DUF4534, between amino acids 11-171.

-Secondary Structure
+Secondary structure

 Transmembrane protein 217 is predicted to have four transmembrane domains.
 These transmembrane domains consist primarily of uncharged amino acids in predicted alpha helices.
 The N-terminus and C-terminus of the protein are predicted to be facing the cytosol with the C-terminus containing a long predicted coiled tail extending from the final transmembrane domain.

-Post-Translational Modifications
+Post-translational modifications

 There are several predicted phosphorylation and glycosylation sites on transmembrane protein 217 in highly conserved parts of the protein, where the phosphorylation sites are located primarily on the C-terminal tail.
 There are also two highly conserved cysteine residues, which have the potential to form a disulfide bond in the extracellular space between the first and second transmembrane domains.

 The image depicts a conceptual diagram of transmembrane protein 217.
 The protein is given from N-terminus to C-terminus with predicted cellular, transmembrane and extracellular domains present (colored blue, grey, and orange respectively).
 The most highly conserved predicted post-translational modifications are provided as well.
 The following predicted post-translational modifications are provided: phosphorylation sites, disulfide bond, and a C-linked mannosylation.